 Due to its nature, TTM can cause unusual levels of hair loss, resulting in an overall thinned-out appearance or even bald spots.
 Dealing with the aesthetic repercussions of TTM can be just as stressful as the mental and emotional repercussions, which is why many patients seek treatment for hair loss in addition to treatment for TTM.

 People experiencing hair loss for all kinds of reasons turn to laser caps for hair growth.
-These caps are specially designed using state-of-the-art low-level light therapy to rejuvenate the hair follicles and scalp, preventing hair loss and supporting new hair growth simultaneously.
-At just 30 minutes of use every other day required to see results, laser hair caps are an incredibly convenient option for hair growth.
+These caps are specially designed using state-of-the-art low-level light therapy or red light therapy.
+It is known that one of the red light therapy benefits is to rejuvenate the hair follicles and scalp, preventing hair loss and supporting new hair growth simultaneously At just 30 minutes of use every other day required to see results, laser hair caps are an incredibly convenient option for hair growth.